 4. Do these vaccines cover the new Coronavirus strains in the UK, South Africa, Brazil, United States, Japan..?
 Viruses are constantly mutating.
 There can be minor variations are major mutations.
 So far the new strains spread easier from person to person and there is concern of variants causing more severe disease.
 The UK variant was found to be 70% more transmissible which caused a huge surge in infections.

 Since most of the vaccines thus far are focused on the spike protein of the virus, major mutations to this area would be of great concern.
 The spike protein contains the receptor binding protein which is used by the virus to attach itself to human cells and gain entry into the body.
 The UK and South Africa variants do have mutations involving the spike protein.

-However, researchers feel that the current vaccines on the market should cover the current Coronavirus strains.
 The vaccines may need to be adapted to these new strains in the future similarly to the Flu vaccines.
 The World Health Organizations and agencies such as the Centers for Disease Control regularly do surveillance and sequencing of Coronavirus’ genetic code.